The Hartwick College President’s Award for Liberal Arts in Practice

 - is known to maintain a passion for learning

 - nurtures creativity

 - has made meaningful contributions to present and future communities, locally and/or globally

 The first President’s Award for Liberal Arts in Practice was presented in the fall of 2009.
 Awards are given at the discretion of the President from a pool of nominees.
 A suitable memento of the honor is presented to each awardee and s/he is recognized through inclusion on a centrally located display on the college campus.

 To submit a nominee for the President’s Award for Liberal Arts in Practice contact the President’s Office.

 Past Recipients of the President’s Award for Liberal Arts in Practice

-Ambassador of the Untied States George C. Bruno, ’64, H’96, Retired
+Ambassador of the United States George C. Bruno ’64, H’96

 Ms. Sharon D. Dettenrieder ’65, MSN,RN

 Ms. Jennifer Garvey-Blackwell ’91